lcashdol/rca-cambio-linux/README.md

 Linux Kernel 4.11 and higher is needed for DRM video acceleration.

-To turn off screen rotation there are simple instructions here https://askubuntu.com/questions/1035209/how-to-turn-off-screen-rotation-in-ubuntu-18-04-lts
+To turn off screen rotation there are simple instructions here https://askubuntu.com/questions/1035209/how-to-turn-off-screen-rotation-in-ubuntu-18-04-lts and here https://askubuntu.com/questions/1083870/automatic-screen-rotation-problem-on-ubuntu-18-04

 # Similar pages